mayureshkrishna/riff-knative-on-pks/README.md

-# Knative on Pivotal Container Service using Riff
+# Knative on Pivotal Container Service using riff

 ## Before you begin